Foundations

 Secured and starter cards are built to approve people building credit — gentler on the application than premium cards.

-The credit-building cards I'd point a friend to, with links to each official application.
+The credit-building cards we'd point a friend to, with links to each official application.

 Add your cards hereReplace once approved — secured cards like OpenSky often have higher approval rates, which makes them convert well.
 Use the layout below and add your affiliate link to each button.